roots/docs/getting-started/windows-development-environment-trellis.md

 ## Vagrant

-[Install the latest version of Vagrant](https://www.vagrantup.com/downloads.html) in WSL.
-This will depend on the Linux distribution you're using; for instance if you're using Ubuntu, you'll want the Debian package.
+[Install the latest version of Vagrant](https://www.vagrantup.com/downloads.html) in WSL, and in Windows.
+The WSL version will depend on the Linux distribution you're using; for instance if you're using Ubuntu, you'll want the Debian package.
+It is *imperative* that you install *the same version* of Vagrant in both Windows and WSL; even a single patch number difference will prevent it from working.
+You have to install both versions because VMs cannot exist "within" WSL; they must be created "outside," in Windows.
+To do this, Vagrant-in-WSL needs to communicate with Vagrant-in-Windows.

 [Follow the instructions on the Vagrant site](https://www.vagrantup.com/docs/other/wsl.html) to configure Vagrant to communicate correctly with Windows and VirtualBox.
 This will likely involve adding something like the following to `.bashrc` or a similar file executed when your WSL shell boots up: